JiroRobotics/Hexapod_v4/README.md

 As written in the title, this project is my fourth hexapod robot.
 It uses largely the same hardware as the previous generation but the code was rewritten entirely.
 The ReadMe was written in order to provide support and document the whole project.
 Feel free to contact me for questions/suggestions/improvements.

-## Guidelines
+## Requirements

-In addition to the code in this repository, you will need two additional libraries, "Adafruit_PWMServoDriver.h" and "Arduino_BMI270_BMM150.h" for the servo driver and the IMU respectively.
+In addition to the code in this repository, you will need two additional libraries, "Adafruit_PWMServoDriver.h" and "Arduino_BMI270_BMM150.h" for the servo driver and the IMU (only Arduino Nano 33 BLE) respectively.
 Just clone this repository and adjust the code to suit your robot.
 Almost all important constants are specified in Config.h, but a few other things also need to be changed, e.g. the constraints for leg movement (more on that later) or the servo pulse lengths.
 This ReadMe is written in a way which should allow you to follow my thought process during the creation of this robot.
 It is quite extensive so don't be afraid to skip some parts.
 The code is mathematically challenging, so you should be familiar with the basics of inverse kinematics and coordinate transformation in order to understand everything.

 ## Hardware